 V N

-where the path length score for the flux is based on the length traveled (Tl) and is is normalized by the particle weight (W), cell volume (V), and number of histories sampled (N).
+where the path length score for the flux is based on the length traveled (Tl) and is normalized by the particle weight (W), cell volume (V), and number of histories sampled (N).

 Statistics often drive the uncertainty in a Monte Carlo simulation as systematic uncertainties are generally not considered due to computational costs.
 The “true” mean value, µ, of a response PDF is the expectation value, E(x), which is estimated with a sample mean, x¯.
 According to the Central Limit Theorem, the sample mean approaches the real mean as the number of samples, N , goes to infinity, and the